Roxanne Reid

 Drive about 90 minutes north of Cape Town and you’ll find a strange place where giant creatures roamed long before the appearance of man on Earth.
 Here at this heritage site a fascinating journey has been quietly waiting more than five million years for you.
 Find out why you should visit the West Coast Fossil Park.

 Step back in time.
 This is the West Coast, but not as we know it.
 Gone are the Sandveld and the Mediterranean climate.
-In their place are lush sub-tropical forests, open grasslands and an estuary with lots of water.
+In their place are lush subtropical forests, open grasslands and an estuary with lots of water.

 Sivathere, a short-necked giraffe, and some of her buddies are trying to cross a river swollen with flood waters, convinced the grass is greener on the other side.
 It’s a mistake.
 Many of them get swept away by the current and drown.

 But instead of being washed out to sea, their bodies become trapped by an outcrop of phosphate rock.
 You might think Sivathere is this story’s main character, but she’s not.
-The outcrop is – because if it didn’t trap the bodies here none of the story would be known today.
+The outcrop is – because if it didn’t trap the bodies here none of this story would be known today.

 Hyenas and vultures have a field day, feasting on the flesh of Sivathere and her friends, and exposing the bones.
 Years pass.
 Sediment covers the bones and protects them from the elements.
 Over the next hundred years or so the sea level rises steadily and water floods the valley.
-The bones are buried deeper under layers of sand.
+The bones are buried deeper and deeper under layers of sand.

-There they lie for millions years, bone slowly turning to stone.
+There they lie for millions of years, bone slowly turning to stone.
 And that’s how the West Coast Fossil Park’s story began.

 Mining uncovers the fossils